sdelatorre/CourseraGettingAndCleaningDataCourseProject/CodeBook.md

 This document describes the data and the transformations used to generate the tidy data files required for the Getting and Cleaning Data Course Project.

 ### Raw Data
-The raw data used for this analysis is the "Human Activity Recognition Using Smartphones Data Set" found in the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The dataset can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The raw data used for this analysis is the "Human Activity Recognition Using Smartphones" dataset found in the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The full dataset can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-The data represents "the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors".
+The data represents various statistics calculated from "the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors".

 The files from the dataset used in this project include the following: